RaffaChiaverini/KeyFeaturesLab/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ---
 date: 2025-05-28 22:30:00
 layout: post
-title: Welcome to my cybersecurity blog
+title: Welcome to my cybersecurity blog!
 subtitle: 'A journey from UCLA to Politecnico di Milano — and into the world of security.'
 description: >-
   Join me as I explore the world of cybersecurity, share personal projects, ideas, and the curious path that brought me here.
-image: /assets/images/KeyDeck Template.png
+image: /assets/images/KeyDeckTemplate.png
-optimized_image: /assets/images/KeyDeck Template.png
+optimized_image: /assets/images/KeyDeckTemplate.png
 category: blog
 tags:
   - welcome
   - cybersecurity
   - blog
   - studentlife
-author: RaffaChiaverini
+author: Raffaele Chiaverini
 paginate: true
 ---
 Hey there, and welcome to my blog!